The hardest thing to hear...

 Can you accept that your dog is manipulative?
 Clever?
 Wily?
 Selfish?
 Now you’re seeing the world through your dog’s eyes!

 Love is a human notion, a word that humans use to describe a very wide range of often not very rational set of feelings, emotions and actions.

 Sometimes people mean feelings like neediness and co-dependancy, longing, pining or craving.
-Sometimes it means physical and sexual attraction, sometimes it's 'romance' - whatever that means.
+Sometimes it means physical attraction, sometimes it's 'romance' - whatever that means.
 Sometimes it's all a bit messed up.

 Does your dog love you?